What is our role and agency in co-creating?

 The ping-pong

-All we can do is serve ‘the ping’ with all our hearts and the highest intentions.
-Then, open up to ‘the pong’ from the universe/god/higher self/life.
+All we can do is serve the ‘ping’ in this moment with all our heart and the highest intention.
+Then, open up to the ‘pong’ from the universe/god/life.

 Work in progress.
-To be co-created.
+To be co-created :)

 To explore

-Include the conversation with George
+Include the conversation with George Millard

 Include the notes from the conversation with Jonathan